 A DENTPIN will be required to apply to take the test.
 If you have previously applied for, or taken, the DAT, NBDE, or NBDHE, you already have a DENTPIN.
 Retrieve, register, or get more information about DENTPIN.

-Download and review the NBDHE Frequently Asked Questions (PDF) and the NBDHE Frequently Asked Questions About Scoring (PDF).
+Download and review the NBDHE Frequently Asked Questions About Scoring.